London Oratory School: Other sports

-The School has a 25-meter, indoor swimming pool in its grounds.
+The school has a 17.5-meter, indoor swimming pool in its grounds.
 The School holds the Junior House swimming gala in the pool, as well as regular games lessons and waterpolo practice.
 The first annual swimming gala took place in 1882 and for many decades took place at the Chelsea Baths.
 Teams for the gala in recent decades has been organised by the housemasters.

 There are no football teams at present who represent the school, however football had been the main sport of the school up until the 1960s and to this day each form from each house puts forward a team for the annual house football competition.

 Rowing at the Oratory expanded somewhat in the mid 1960s and by 1965 there were enough boys for a decent eight.
 In 1980, Allan Whitwell joined the school staff and built up the rowing squad, which included boys who were already rowing at other clubs.
 Rowing disappeared for around a decade before being reorganised towards the end of the 1990s when the London Oratory School Boat Club acquired its first boat.
 By 2006, LOSBC had its first Schools' Head win in a coxed four.
 In 2012, the school won its first gold medal at the National Schools' Regatta, which was followed by the 1st VIII winning the 2016 Child Beale trophy, and qualifying for Henley Royal Regatta in 2015 and 2016.
 The boat club rowed out of Barn Elms for much of its existence, with a period at Putney Town Rowing Club, before moving to the Chiswick Boathouse next to Barnes Bridge in 2011.
 The boat club is now somewhat external to the school, managed by London Youth Rowing and races as The 1863 Club.

 The London Oratory School Fencing Club was recently founded.
-Other sports offered by the School include volleyball, tennis, netball, table tennis, hockey, angling, boxing and athletics, as well as lacrosse, skiing, sub-aqua, golf, basketball and horse riding being offered in the past.
+Other sports offered by the school include volleyball, Gaelic football, tennis, netball, table tennis, hockey, angling, boxing and athletics, as well as lacrosse, skiing, sub-aqua, golf, basketball and horse riding being offered in the past.
 As well as the pool, the school has a newly renovated gym, which contains weights apparatus, bikes, treadmills and ergos.